 Water Levels: Clarke County

-After a prolonged and serious drought, the county in 2002 initiated a 6-year groundwater study with the USGS.
+After a prolonged and serious drought, the county in 2002 initiated a six-year groundwater study with the USGS.
 The primary objective was to enhance the county's understanding of the quantity and sustainability of its ground-water resources.
-The following link details the results and findings of this 6-year study.
+The following link details the results and findings of the six-year study.
 Monitoring continues as funding is approved by the Board of Supervisors.

 6-Year Clarke County Groundwater Study (2002-08)